JessicaJuliet/the-leafy-bean/README.md

 **Devices**

-The website was also tested on different physical devices with varying screen sizes including:
+The website was tested on different physical devices with varying screen sizes including:
 * Apple iPhone XS Max
 * Samsung Galaxy S5
 * Samsung A71